dream-horizon-org/pulse-ios-sdk/Examples/OTLP Exporter/README.md

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>
+- For more information on Pulse iOS SDK, visit: <https://github.com/dream-horizon-org/pulse-ios-sdk>
-- For more information on trace, visit: <https://github.com/open-telemetry/opentelemetry-swift/tree/main/Sources/OpenTelemetrySdk/Trace>
+- For more information on trace, visit: <https://github.com/dream-horizon-org/pulse-ios-sdk/tree/main/Sources/OpenTelemetrySdk/Trace> (Note: This repository includes OpenTelemetry-Swift)
-- For more information on metrics, visit: <https://github.com/open-telemetry/opentelemetry-swift/tree/main/Sources/OpenTelemetrySdk/Metrics>
+- For more information on metrics, visit: <https://github.com/dream-horizon-org/pulse-ios-sdk/tree/main/Sources/OpenTelemetrySdk/Metrics> (Note: This repository includes OpenTelemetry-Swift)

 ## LICENSE